 - Celebrate the history of music therapy at University of the Pacific.

-Further, distinguished clinician and researcher, Edward Roth, MM, MT-BC, Neurologic Music Therapy Fellow, will provide a keynote presentation on Friday, March 21 to set the tone for the entire weekend.
+The two-day event celebrated students and faculty (both past and present) of Pacific's Music Therapy Program and our beloved Conservatory of Music.
+Distinguished clinician and researcher, Edward Roth, MM, MT-BC, Neurologic Music Therapy Fellow, provided a keynote presentation to set the tone for the entire weekend.

 Statement of Relationship: